 - To efficiently solve scientific research problems via applied mathematical analysis and share my discoveries with others;

-- To create memorable photographs of all people, places, and things, celebrating the accomplishments, lives, and work of children, adults, and athletes of all ages;
+- To create artistically beautiful and personally meaningful photographs of people, places, and things, celebrating God's creation, including the accomplishments, lives, and work of children and adults, athletes and everyone.

-- To make a difference for good, truth, beauty, and Jesus Christ that will help make everyone in the world happy—in this world and in the world to come.
+- To make a positive difference for good, truth, beauty, and Jesus Christ that will help make everyone in the world be happy—in this world and in the world to come.